gmcadams1/supermarket/README.md

 ```
 In the above example, the "Bundled" rule in the scheme is defined by two specific items scanned in the same transaction.
 When this rule is applied, the new combined price of these scanned items is equal to _B1_.
 By having this scheme file, one is able to add/modify items/rules dynamically without changing any code.

-This concept is quite powerful because any arbitrary rule can be defined as long as it is a mathematically valid expression and contains valid items.
+This concept is quite powerful because any arbitrary rule can be defined as long as it contains a mathematically valid expression on the right-hand side, and contains valid items on the left-hand side.
 For example, suppose we wanted to add functionality for a coupon on a specific item:
 ```
 # Items:
 {8873} -> 2.49